 The crucial point to be aware of is that the root of an application is assumed to be / even if a path is specified in the URL in the Targets box.

 For example, if you add the following URL to your Targets box:

-then the scan target is treated as https://example.com/ while /login simply gets treated as a seeded target (ie it is added to the map of the application, and we crawl from there too).
-This is because people often enter the URL of the login page as the target, but they don't actually just want to scan the login page, they want to scan the whole application.
+then the scan target is treated as https://example.com/ while /login is treated as a seeded target (ie it is added to the map of the application, and we crawl from there too).
+This is useful in situations where the scan is configured with the URL of the application's login page as the target, but where the intention is to scan the entire application (not just the login page).

 then what you actually have is two identical scan targets:

 and one seeded target:

 meaning you scan the whole application (https://example.com/) twice.
 This should be avoided as it will results in twice as many requests to your application, increasing load on your servers and on the scanner, and doubling the time taken for the scan.
 The correct solution would be to add only https://example.com/login to the scan's targets box.

 What Should You Do If You Want To Specify Several Paths Within One Application?

 Add the root of the application to the Targets box and add the extra URLs to the Seeded Targets box.

 For example, add